 The landscape of the Traisental is defined by beautiful rolling hills and small vineyards.
 The banks of the crystal-clear river Traisen are lined with fertile farming land, which gradually leads up to small terraced vineyards.
 Traisental wines primarily have their terroir to thank for their distinctive nature as the soils are predominantly composed of calcareous sedimentary rock.
 These soils encourage the vines to extend their roots deeper into the ground, which lends the local wines a unique profile with a dense body and strong backbone.
 A mixture of eroded debris, sands and other sediments characterises the foreland of the Alpine-Carpathian mountains.
 The parent material of the soils in the Traisental is primarily clay, marl, sand or sandstone, gravel, conglomerate and limestone.
 This gives the region’s wines a mineral focus, which supports the acidity and results in good longevity.
 Special climatic factors – Pannonian influences from the east combined with cold air from the foothills of the Alps – result in warm days and cool nights, which produces very fine aromatics and spicy finesse in the wines.

 The Traisental’s second most important grape variety is Riesling, which claims roughly 6% of the area under vine.
 Riesling here is elegant, dense and aromatic with distinctive mineral notes.
 Regionally typical wines from these two varieties have been marketed under the Traisental DAC designation since the 2006 vintage.
 As Ortswein (“villages” wine) or Riedenwein (single-vineyard wine), they may also be labelled with a more specific geographical designation.
-The remaining two thirds of the Traisental’s area under vine is planted with a broad palette of varieties, from Chardonnay to Zweigelt.
-These are marketed under the “Niederösterreich” designation of origin.
+The remaining third of the Traisental’s area under vine is planted with a broad palette of varieties, from Chardonnay to Zweigelt.
+These are marketed under the “Niederösterreich” designation of origin

 The Traisental is an attractive destination for wine lovers, hikers, cyclists and those interested in all aspects of culture.
 The discovery of grape seeds from the early Bronze Age confirm that this region has had a tradition of winegrowing since ancient times, well before the Romans established their methods of viticulture here.
 The nearby city of St. Pölten, capital of the federal state of Lower Austria, offers a diverse line-up of modern cultural events.
 From this southernmost point of the wine-growing region, many paths lead to idyllic wine-growing villages with their traditional Heurige taverns, including Statzendorf, Unterwölbling and Oberwölbling, Nußdorf, Reichersdorf, Getzersdorf, Inzersdorf, Stollhofen, Frauendorf and Gemeinlebarn.
 The new, dynamic generation of winegrowers here are fully aware of how important Traisental DAC wines are as ambassadors of their region.
 These wineries make a significant contribution to promoting the unique style of their region’s wine well beyond Austria’s own borders.
 They are becoming increasingly successful in various export markets and with the international trade press.